Vidhate/TwoPointCorrelation/README.md

       >> ./a.out</i>
   </li>
   <li>Rest of the codes can be run in the Jupyter Notebook.</li>
-  <li>Please make sure that the <i>periodic_kdtree</i> repo is available on your system and the path is set properly before running the Jupyter Notebook in the PKDTree directory.</li>
 </ul>

 ## Output
-The output of correlation values found from each technique will be stored in the same directory which holds the code in the <i>.txt</i> format, with the same name as the input file name prefixed with an appropriate abbreviation of the technique.<br>
+The output of all the computations will be stored in the same directory which holds the code in the <i>.txt</i> format, with the same name as the input file name prefixed with an appropriate abbreviation of the technique.<br>
 The output of comparison plots is stored in the folder "Comparison Plots".
 The prefix "setX" can be changed in the code.